eppineda/cd-collection-tranformation/README.md

 For the skills test there are three files.

--[code]list.xml[/code] – this is a simple data list of someone’s CD collection -[code]form.xsl[/code] – this is the file that transforms the list.xml document into an HTML file -[code]tableOutput.png[/code] – this a screenshot of what that HTML file should look like in a browser
+* list.xml – this is a simple data list of someone’s CD collection
+* form.xsl – this is the file that transforms the list.xml document into an HTML file
+* tableOutput.png – this a screenshot of what that HTML file should look like in a browser

 The xsl file contains errors that keep it from creating the correct HTML code.